Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 412/Chapter 4.md

 - Build a **skilled team** with clear roles.
 - Choose **contracts** wisely to control costs.
 - Formalize expectations via the **charter**.

-**Next**: Chapter 5 dives into **scope management**—how to define and control project boundaries.

-Would you like to proceed with Chapter 5?